Studying the Biology of IDH-mutant Gliomas Via Longitudinal Observation of 2-hydroxyglutarate (2-HG) Using MR Spectroscopy

 INCLUSION CRITERIA:

-• - Patients must have measurable disease.
+• - Participants must have measurable disease.

-• - Age greater than or equal to18 years.
+• - Age >=18 years.

 Tumor biology of IDH-mutant gliomas are different in pediatric tumors.
 Therefore, children will be excluded from the study.

-• - Karnofsky performance greater than or equal to 60%.
+• - Karnofsky performance >= 70%.

 EXCLUSION CRITERIA:

-Because there is an unknown but potential risk for adverse events in nursing infants secondary to using of MRI c ntrast, breastfeeding should be discontinued for 72 hours following study imaging.
+Pregnant individuals are excluded because MRI contrast, planned to be used on this study, may be dangerous for the fetus.
+Because there is an unknown but potential risk for adverse events in nursing infants secondary to using of MRI contrast, breastfeeding should be discontinued for 72 hours following study imaging.

 Trial Details